 For traditional strength and longevity, no other wood lasts like oak.
 It has a tight grain pattern that is somewhat chaotic.
 This means that it is unlikely to split down the grain pattern.
 It's not prone to shrinking as much as other semi-hard woods, and has that familiar look of fine furniture.

-There are two species most commonly used to make oak chairs — American red oak and American white oak, with white oak being the hardest and tightest grained.
+There are two species most commonly used to make oak chairs — American red oak and American white oak, with white oak being the harder with a tighter grain.
 These hardness characteristics can also mean that it is harder to work with.

 Chairs Made of Mahogany